Wangscape/Wangscape/README.md

 # Wangscape
-Convert terrain tiles to procedural corner Wang tilesets Procjam 2016 project (in progress)
+Converts terrain tiles to procedural corner Wang tilesets.

+Procjam 2016 project (in progress)

 # What is Wangscape for?